rehmanali1994/rehmanali1994.github.io/_projects/FWI-3D.md

 ### One-Way Wave Equations as an Approximation

-The connection between block LU factorization and one-way wave equations suggests a further approximation.
-Instead of performing the full block factorization, the original 3D Helmholtz equation operator can be decomposed into a cascade of one-way wave equation operators.
-Phase-shift-plus-interpolation (PSPI) provides an efficient way to implement these one-way operators in heterogeneous media.
-By performing wave propagation primarily in the Fourier domain, the approach can substantially reduce the memory and computational requirements associated with full 3D wave-equation modeling.
-The goal is therefore not simply to replace the full wave equation with a less accurate approximation, but to identify where the computational structure of the full problem can be exploited without losing the wave-physics needed for quantitative reconstruction.
-Together, these developments address two complementary requirements for 3D FWI in USCT: an accurate representation of the 3D acquisition physics and scalable methods for solving the resulting wave equation.

 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/OneWayLU.png" title="OneWayLU" class="img-fluid rounded z-depth-1" %}